natematias/governing-human-algorithm-behavior/README.md

 #### Thurs 03-07 Feedback Pattern: Thresholds
 Patterns of human and algorithm behavior can dramatically change when their behavior reaches a certain threshold.
 For example, a popular conversation within a marginalized group might attract harassment if an algorithm amplifies it to a wider population where hatred prevails.
+* Biggins, David.
+[Goodbye, Thunderclap: How social media storms closed the popular crowdspeaking platform](https://luminouspr.com/goodbye-thunderclap-how-social-media-storms-closed-the-popular-crowdspeaking-platform/).
+Luminous PR.
+* Lemon, A. (2014) [Case studies in Thunderclap](https://digital.gov/2014/06/25/case-studies-in-thunderclap/).
+Digital.gov
 * Granovetter, M. (1978).
 [Threshold models of collective behavior](https://www.jstor.org/stable/2778111).
 American Journal of Sociology, 83(6), 1420–1443.
-* Margetts, H., John, P., Hale, S., & Yasseri, T. (2015).
-"How it all kicks off" from Political turbulence: How social media shape collective action.
-Princeton University Press. (in Canvas)
-* (gradstudents) Biggins, David.
-[Goodbye, Thunderclap: How social media storms closed the popular crowdspeaking platform](https://luminouspr.com/goodbye-thunderclap-how-social-media-storms-closed-the-popular-crowdspeaking-platform/).
-Luminous PR.

 Questions for discussion:
 * How might adaptive algorithms change how threshold models work, by influencing certain thresholds or influencing who is visible to whom?